 10am to 4pm weekdays

-We are closed on public holidays, unless advertised.
+We are open on public holidays, 11am to 4pm, unless advertised.

 Map design by David Kaneen